api3dao/wallet-watcher/README.md

 - `<chainId>[n].apiName` (optional): The name of the API provider.
 - `<chainId>[n].providerXpub`: The extended public key of the sponsor address.
 - `<chainId>[n].sponsor`: The sponsor address to derive the destination wallet.
+- `<chainId>[n].topUpAmount`: The amount to top up in the native token.
+The value should be in full token units (i.e. in ethers or matics).
+- `<chainId>[n].lowBalance`: The wallet balance value below which a top up is triggered.
+The value should be in full token units (i.e. in ethers or matics).